1 Year Part-time

 Students complete 4 core units of study.

 A Graduate Certificate in Drug and Alcohol Nursing is an investment in your future and will provide you with the knowledge and skills needed to ensure better outcomes for your patients and progress your career, leading to opportunities in clinical education, management and specialist nursing roles.
-Nurses completing this course will be prepared to work in pharmacotherapy treatment clinics, consultation and liaison service, general drug and alcohol treatment services, drug and alcohol detoxification units and rehabilitation centres.

 At successful completion of the course students should be able to: